 ROMANIAN DEADLIFT FORM VIDEO

-Improves conventional deadlifting technique, which translates to real-world activities- especially if your an athlete
+- It improves conventional deadlifting technique, which translates to real-world activities- especially if your an athlete

 MUSCLES WORKED DURING THE ROMANIAN DEADLIFT